 Reserves and Resources

-As at June 30, 2021 Cue has reported 4.4 mmboe of proven (1P) reserves and 6.0 mmboe of Proven and Probable (2P) reserves.
-80% of reported 2P reserves are gas and 20% are oil.
+As at June 30, 2023 Cue has reported 4.6 million barrels of oil equivalent (mmboe) of proven (1P) reserves and 6.3 mmboe of Proven and Probable (2P) reserves.
+68% of reported 2P reserves are gas and 32% are oil.

-This reserves and resources statement for all fields except Mahato(see below) is approved by, based on, and fairly represents information and supporting documentation prepared by New Zealand Oil & Gas Assets & Engineering Manager Daniel Leeman.
-Daniel is a Chartered Engineer with Engineering New Zealand and holds Master’s degrees in Petroleum and Mechanical Engineering as well as a Diploma in Business Management and has over 10 years of experience.
+This resources statement is approved by, based on, and fairly represents information and supporting documentation prepared by New Zealand Oil & Gas Assets & Engineering Manager Daniel Leeman.
+Daniel is a Chartered Engineer with Engineering New Zealand and holds Masters’ degrees in Petroleum and Mechanical Engineering as well as a Diploma in Business Management and has over 14 years of experience.
 Daniel is also an active professional member of the Society of Petroleum Engineers and the Royal Society of New Zealand.
-New Zealand Oil & Gas reviews reserves holdings twice a year by reviewing data supplied from the field operator and comparing assessments with this and other information supplied at scheduled meetings.
-Daniel is currently an employee of New Zealand Oil & Gas Limited whom, at the time of this report, are a related party to Cue Energy.
-Daniel has been retained under a services contract by Cue Energy Resources Ltd (Cue) to prepare an independent report on the current status of the entity’s reserves.
-As of the 17th of January 2017, NZOG held an equity of 50.04% of Cue.
+New Zealand Oil & Gas reviews reserves holdings twice a year by reviewing data supplied from the field operator and comparing assessments with this and other information supplied at scheduled Operating and Technical Committee Meetings.

-All reserves and resources reported refer to hydrocarbon volumes postprocessing, net of fuel, and immediately prior to point of sale.
+All reserves and resources reported refer to hydrocarbon volumes post-processing and immediately prior to point of sale.
 The volumes refer to standard conditions, defined as 14.7psia and 60°F.